← Back to Docs

 ?>

-Idempotent: If you send the same rgta_ref + externalId combination twice, the endpoint returns the existing lead (HTTP 200) instead of creating a duplicate (HTTP 201).
+Idempotent: If you send the same swarm_ref + externalId combination twice, the endpoint returns the existing lead (HTTP 200) instead of creating a duplicate (HTTP 201).
 No double payouts.
 It's safe to retry on failure.

 Postback failures must not affect the buyer

 A failed postback is an ops concern, never a buyer concern.
 The buyer has already paid; their checkout has succeeded; their confirmation experience must be visually identical regardless of whether the postback returned 200, 4xx, 5xx, timed out, or threw.
-Conversion tracking is between you and Regatta — the buyer is not part of that conversation.
+Conversion tracking is between you and AffiliateSwarm — the buyer is not part of that conversation.

 ✅ Do